ruchanimbalkar/countries-app-fall-2025/version-4/README.md

 ---

 ### ⚙️ Set up your `server` folder

+1. Open up the `server` folder.
+In that folder, you should see the following files already provided for you:

+      - `package.json` — lists information about your project and its dependencies
+      - `.gitignore` — lists which files and folders that Git should ignore
+      - `src` folder — where all your custom code will live
+      - `index.js` — where you will write your server/API code
+      - `config.js` — contains your database's access credentials

-1. In the terminal, `cd` into your `server` folder in the `version-4` folder
+2. In VS Code, open the terminal and `cd` into your `server` folder in the `version-4` folder
-2. In the `server` folder, run `npm init -y` to create your `package.json` file, which will contain your project's information and list of dependencies
-3. Add `"type": "module"` as a property to the `package.json` file
-4. In the `server` folder, run `npm install express` and `npm install pg`.
+3. In the `server` folder, run `npm install express` and `npm install pg`.

      Once you do that, you should see `express` and `pg` listed as dependencies in your `package.json`.
-5. In the `server` folder, create a `.gitignore` file.
-In this file, list the following files that Git should ignore:

-        node_modules
-        config.js

-6. In the `server` folder, create a `src` folder
-7. In the `src` folder, create a file called `index.js`.
-This file is where you will write your server code!
+     You should see your `node_modules` folder was generated.
+This folder contains all of the code from your project's dependencies.

 ---